dwheaton/dwheaton.github.io/about.md

 permalink: /about/
 ---

-###Hi, I'm David H. Wheaton, Programmer###
+###What's this all about?###

-I am self-employed and reside in Ojai, CA.  I'm currently involved in that I am planning on writing more about:
+Hi, I'm David Wheaton, a self-employed computer programmer living in Ojai, CA.  I made this site a tech journal to keep track of projects and interests.
+Here's what I'm currently interested in and working on:

 * Python and django web application development.
 This is my bread and butter.
 * [CurbsideMe](https://www.curbsideme.com/) - Q&A site connecting doctors and industry researchers